Taking cues from design pioneers

-The Grand Rapids Public Museum and a group of community partners use design thinking to create an out-of-the-box Museum School that uses the community as a classroom and encourages students to be creative problem solvers.
-But that’s not the only place GRPS is applying design thinking to enhance K12 education in Grand Rapids.
+The Grand Rapids Public Museum and a group of community partners used design thinking to create an out-of-the-box Museum School that uses the community as a classroom and encourages students to be creative problem solvers.
+But that’s not the only place GRPS applied design thinking to enhance K12 education in Grand Rapids.

-The district is finalizing implementation of the Transformation Plan it launched in early 2013 and is now employing design thinking to shape the next phase in its plan.
+In March 2018, the district employed design thinking to build on the success of its 2012 Transformation Plan.
 For this process, they engaged Public Agency, a design thinking consultancy and social enterprise of the West Michigan Center for Arts and Technology (WMCAT).